How to find your car’s service history

 If you’re buying, it gives you the peace of mind that the sale is legitimate and flags up any recurring faults or problems the car has had.

-A full service history might help with your car insurance policy too.
-For example, if your car is involved in an accident and needs to be replaced, your car insurance provider could look at your car’s service history to estimate its previous value.
+A full vehicle service history might help with your car insurance policy too.
+Let’s say your car is involved in an accident and needs to be replaced.
+Your car insurance provider could look at your car’s service history to estimate its previous value.

 What does full service history mean?

-A full service history means that the car has a complete record of all annual services and, in many cases, what work has been done on it – including regular maintenance tasks like fluid top-ups and tyre changes, as well as more serious repair work.
+A full service history (FSH) means that the car has a complete car service record of all annual services and, in many cases, what work has been done on it.
+Ideally, this should include regular maintenance tasks like fluid top-ups and tyre changes, as well as more serious repair work.

 Owners don’t have to keep every single receipt and invoice for repair work, but it’s a good indication that the car has been well cared for.
 It could also show that the car has been serviced and maintained by an official garage approved by the manufacturer.